Habitat: Wet Tropics rainforest in tropical North Queensland, melaleuca swamps and mangrove forests

 About

 You can't miss the gorgeous white-lipped tree frog (Litoria infrafrenata).
-It is the world’s largest tree frog and can grow up to 14 centimetres (5.5 inches)!
+They are the world’s largest tree frog and can grow up to 14 centimetres (5.5 inches)!

 The females are larger than the males and have thicker skin, in correlation with their difference in body size.
-These beautiful frogs are bright green on top with an off-white belly, although this can change depending on the temperature and background - they can sometimes be brown too!
+These beautiful frogs are bright green on top with an off-white belly, although this can change depending on the temperature and background; they can also sometimes be brown!
 They get their name from a distinctive white stripe along their lower lip.

-If you see them with a pinkish colour on their legs, this would mean it's mating season for the frogs and you’ve found yourself a male.
-Like other tree frogs, white-lipped tree frogs have large toe pads which help them climb trees.
+If you see them with a pinkish colour on their legs, this would mean it is mating season for the frogs, and you’ve found yourself a male.
+Like other tree frogs, white-lipped tree frogs have large toe pads that help them climb trees.

-Another interesting fact about the white-lipped tree frog is that it doesn’t make the classic ‘croak’ we normally associate with frogs.
-Instead, it makes a loud, harsh barking sound that resembles a strong repeated tapping or “tonk…tonk…tonk” sound.
-Their mating call resembles a large dog's bark.
+Another interesting fact about the white-lipped tree frog is that they don't make the classic 'croak' we normally associate with frogs.
+Instead, they make a loud, harsh barking sound that resembles a strong, repeated tapping or “tonk…tonk…tonk” sound.
+Their mating call resembles a dog's bark.

 Listen to the white-lipped tree frog call here.